Virtualization-projects/rancher-labs-wiki/Creating-Rancher-Environments-in--v1.6.13.md

 ## Launching AWS EC2 Hosts with Windows and setting Networking up

 1. Launch a new AWS EC2 instance that is in `Subnet A` and meets the [Windows hosts requirements](#windows-hosts-requirements).
 2. After the instance is running, log in to the instance using Remote Desktop.
+The instance will already have a public IP from `Subnet A`.
 3. Attach the additional network interface to the instance.
 Select the instance in AWS, click on **Actions** -> **Networking** -> **Attach Network Interface**.
 Remember, this network interface needs to be in the same availability zone as your instance, but should be in `Subnet B`.
 4. After attaching the additional network interface, restart the instance.
 5. After you can log back into the instance, there are currently two public IPs on the instance due to the 2 NICS.
 You can verify that there are two IPs by running `ipconfig`.
 Since only one public IP can assigned to the instance, we need to set the default route on the interface from `Subnet A` that will have the public IP.